elvyna/udacity-aws-mle-nanodegree/project05-capstone/proposal/capstone-proposal.md

 [^2]: Alonso, V., Boar, C., Frost, J., Gambacorta, L., and Liu, J. (2021, January 12). *E-commerce in the pandemic and beyond*.
 Bank for International Settlements. https://www.bis.org/publ/bisbull36.pdf

 One of the earlier steps of the conversion funnel is adding items into the shopping cart.
 Although having the cart filled is one step closer to the purchase, there are possibilities that the users will abandon their cart.
-For example, the users might consider a shopping cart as a helper to save the items that they're interested in.
+For example, the users might consider a shopping cart as a helper to save the items that they are interested in.
 This misuse might happen since not all e-commerce platforms have a wishlist or bookmark feature.

 Some e-commerce platforms might consider protecting the inventory that has been added to a shopping cart to ensure a seamless user experience, i.e., the items will be reserved by the users although they leave the cart for hours before purchasing them.
 However, this method is likely to end up with huge potential losses, especially if most users frequently abandon their carts.